SolidOS/mashlib/README.md

 We have added comments in the code to make it explicit which parts are 100% written by AI.

 ### Prompt usage hitory:
 * Auto model: Looking at these 2 files (databrowser.html and index.ts), I want to redesign mashlib and underlying panes.
 I have a design for web and one for mobile.
 How would I go about making sure I can also have a mobile version?

+* Claude-Opes 4.6: I don't think this is correct.
+Mashlib is bundling together all the panes.
+I do not need to add mashlib.layout or theme to the globals.
+I can just call the render of each pane with an interface of values or?